 Conflict of Interest and Indemnification Statements and Submission to Jurisdiction, Authorization and Release: The business entity owner or Designated Principal’s signature and notary verification for these statements are required in Section IX.

-Applicant Background Information: If you answered “YES” to any question in Section VII of this application or the Authorized Person Application, the Designated Principal is required to submit:
+Applicant Background Information: If you answered “YES” to any question in Section VII of this application for the applicant or for any Authorized Person , the Designated Principal, or Compliance Lawyer, submit:

 a list of all incidents and complete a written explanation of the events for each.
 This includes incidents which may be pending and/or in litigation; and,

-any and all documentation which shows where the violation, finding, or conviction occurred, the nature and details of the case, case disposition, court, case number, and any other relevant information.
+any and all documentation which shows where the violation, finding, decision, settlement, or conviction occurred, the nature and details of the case, case disposition, court (or administrative or regulatory authority), case number, and any other relevant information.
 Submit as many additional sheets as is necessary to fully explain each “yes” answer.

 Submission: Submit your completed application, required documents, and fees online or to: